Makes ice fast

 Features: Just the basics

 There’s not a lot to this ice maker—just two ice settings (small and large)—and no self-cleaning function or timer, which some pricier brands have.
-We found the timer was especially useful if we wanted to set a delayed start; we could schedule ice to be made before we got home from work or before we got up in the morning.
+We found the timer was useful if we wanted to set a delayed start; we could schedule ice to be made before we got home from work or before we got up in the morning.

 Cleaning: Strictly DIY